daphtdazz/sipparty/README.md

 This project aims implements a SIP stack and provides tools for handling SIP media sessions with other SIP speakers.
 It is written entirely in Python using standard libraries with support for python 2.7 and >3.5, and attempts to provide an dead-easy and idiomatic API for other python clients.

+There is an iPython tutorial to get started with at SIP Party tutorial.ipynb.
+Docs are generated using sphinx but still a work in progress.

 ## Key features ##

 ### High-level interaction with dialogs ###